KamaliniNL/social-robot-design-portfolio/group-work/embodiment.md

 During the session we also got hands-on time with the MiRo-E robot itself.

-![MiRo-E with a party hat during the session](../assets/session4-miro.jpeg)
+![MiRo-E with a party hat during the session](../assets/session4-miro.jpeg) *Figure 5: MiRo-E during the hands-on session, with a party hat added as a playful embodiment experiment.
+The accessory visibly shifted the robot's perceived character, illustrating how minor physical additions alter interaction expectations.*

 The party hat was added as a playful embodiment experiment and it actually illustrates the session's core point well.
 Adding a single physical accessory changes the perceived character of the robot noticeably.
 MiRo with a party hat feels festive, celebratory, lower-stakes.
 The same robot without it reads as a more neutral, observational presence.
 Form really does define the interaction expectation.